There’s a common misconception that a blog is the best content strategy for all SaaS companies.

 This learning center, four years on, now ranks for an estimated 151,247 keywords (31,000 of which are on page one).
 It generates 1,378,281 organic sessions a month – around 25% of the domain’s total estimated organic traffic.

-When building educational repositories like this, it’s important to be as commercially agnostic as possible.
+When building educational repositories like this, it’s essential to be as commercially agnostic as possible.
 The goal of this content is to improve domain topical relevancy and bring users to the site.

 Including heavily commercial CTAs and sales language across these pages can dilute their value propositions and limit ranking potential.